clburlison/clburlison.com/_posts/2016-01-14-demystify-office2016.md

 EX 1 - Update Packages:

 This applies to the 'Delta' and 'Combo' updates and the 'Standalone Installer' packages.
 If you wish to deploy one of the "updates" your end-users will only need to close the application(s) that are being updated.
 Each update package correlates to one application on the file system.
 IE - Jane has Outlook open but the other O2016 applications closed.
-If your management solution supports unintended installs Word, PowerPoint, Excel, & OneNote could all be updated without bothering Jane.
+If your management solution supports unattended installs Word, PowerPoint, Excel, & OneNote could all be updated without bothering Jane.
 However, when it comes time to install Outlook she will need to close the application in order for the installation to properly complete.

 **NOTE**: The standalone installer packages currently do not have an AutoPkg recipe.
 Nor do I personally feel a need for them.